Searching for what to do in Chicago this May? Here are the best things to do in Chicago in May (from a local).

 • Lurie Garden is a 2.5-acre garden located at the southern end of Millennium Park.
 The garden is a combination of perennials, bulbs, grasses, shrubs and trees and offers great skyline views.

 • Morton Arboretum (in Lisle about 26 miles west of downtown) is home to more than 4,000 different types of trees among 1,700 acres and publishes a weekly bloom report.
-The Morton Arboretum’s newest outdoor art installation, Human+Nature by renowned South African artist Daniel Popper, which opened on April 9, 2021.
-The exhibition will feature five 15- to 26-foot-tall sculptures which will be in various locations across the 1,700-acre Arboretum site to lead guests to areas they may not otherwise explore.
+Make sure to check out their outdoor art installation, Human+Nature by renowned South African artist Daniel Popper.
+The exhibition features five 15- to 26-foot-tall sculptures which will be in various locations across the Arboretum site to lead guests to areas they may not otherwise explore.

 • The Chicago Botanic Garden (in suburban Glencoe about 24 miles north of downtown) is one of the world’s great living museums and conservation science centers with 27 gardens and four natural areas, situated on 385 acres on and around nine islands, with six miles of lake shoreline.
 You can check their seasonal bloom chart here to see what’s in bloom at the Chicago Botanic Garden during your visit.

-• Richardson Adventure Farm (in Spring Grove about 65 miles northwest of downtown Chicago) will be hosting its first ever Tulip Festival through mid-May, 2021.
-They have planted 5 acres of tulips with 300,000 bulbs with 30 different varieties.
+• Richardson Adventure Farm (in Spring Grove about 65 miles northwest of downtown Chicago) will be hosting its second Tulip Festival from mid-April to mid-May.
+They have planted 5 acres of tulips with 300,000 bulbs in 30 different varieties.
+RELATED: Best Places to See Tulips in and near Chicago

-As you can see there are still many things to do in Chicago this May.
+As you can see there are many things to do in Chicago this May.

 Planning a trip to Chicago?
 Check out my Chicago guides and itineraries: